Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about endometriosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Georgine Lamvu, M.D., M.P.H. received her undergraduate and medical degrees from Duke University, and she completed her residency in obstetrics and gynecology at the University of North Carolina at Chapel Hill.
-Learn more about her here
+Learn more about her here.

 Joan Grossman is a freelance writer, filmmaker, and consultant based in Brooklyn, NY.
-Learn more about her here
+Learn more about her here.

 Recent Articles